Periodontal Disease | Gum Disease Treatment

 - Does anyone in your family have periodontal disease?– Despite a rigorous oral hygiene routine, 30% of the population may be genetically predisposed to developing gum disease.
 Periodontal disease can also be spread through bacteria found in saliva.
 When saliva is passed through common contact, couples and children are at additional risk for gum disease.

-Daily brushing and flossing reduces amounts of harmful oral bacteria and keeps calculus formation to a minimum.
+Daily brushing and flossing reduce amounts of harmful oral bacteria and keep calculus formation to a minimum.
 However, periodontal disease can progress without any noticeable symptoms, so it is essential to get a dental check-up and professional cleaning twice a year.
 This professional cleaning removes tartar and assists in maintaining better gum health over time.

 If you have completed the self-test and found yourself to be at risk or have more questions regarding periodontal disease, please ask your oral health professional about treatment for soft tissue infection and how to prevent additional gum problems.